 - All entries must receive permissions from owners and other team members and acknowledge that permission as part of the submission.
 Designers and providers should collaborate on completing the form, as there likely are some questions better answered by one group or the other.

-- Projects may only be submitted once, under one category (i.e., not Built and Small Projects, or Not Built and Small Projects).
+- Projects may only be submitted once, under one category (i.e. Built and Small Projects, or Not Built and Small Projects).
 If a project can be classified under more than one category, applicants are encouraged to choose the one they think best applies to their project.